AI chatbots and competition law

 As this technology is evolving, competition authorities globally are scrutinising whether the largest tech platforms may be able to exercise control over access to emerging AI markets.

-The European Commission’s (EC) December 2025 antitrust investigation into Meta’s WhatsApp policy, and the swift regulatory interventions that have followed in Italy and Brazil, provide an insight into the competition risks associated with conversational AI and underscore a broader regulatory theme: global regulators are intensifying scrutiny at the intersection of emerging AI markets and platform market power.
+The European Commission’s (EC) ongoing antitrust investigation into Meta’s WhatsApp policy, and the swift regulatory interventions that have followed in Italy and Brazil, provide an insight into the competition risks associated with conversational AI and underscore a broader regulatory theme: global regulators are intensifying scrutiny at the intersection of emerging AI markets and platform market power.
 We are also seeing the use of interim measures as an enforcement tactic in this space – a sign that regulators want to move quickly to unlock barriers to competition in AI markets.

 In this article we take a closer look at global antitrust enforcement in relation to WhatsApp’s new AI policy.